bytebase/bytebase.com-old/content/docs/en/reference/command-line.md

 default: **""**

-If not specified, the demo name will be "dev", and Bytebase will load data from the "dev" demo dir embedded in the binary.
+If not specified, the demo name will be "dev".

 The current available demo names are "dev", "prod", and "schema-migration-history".